erikwastaken/promptline-cpp/README.md

 # powerline-cpp
-A minimalist implementation of terminal powerline in modern C++
+A minimalist implementation of a powerline style prompt in modern C++

 ## How to use
-Currently only supports zsh and bash.
+Currently supports zsh and bash.

 Uses ANSI escape sequences.